bluemood/bluemood.github.io/privacy-policy2.md

 To protect your privacy, your keyboard input will not be displayed when typing a password or using the password box.

 3. About the application using screen recording
 • Function: The function of the "magnifying glass" in the application.
 The only purpose of using screen recording is to capture the screen and magnify the display.
 • Data: Generate pictures using screen recording.
 • Purpose: After generating the picture, enlarge it and display it on the local screen.
 • Third parties: Data will not be shared with any third parties.
 • Storage: Recordings are not stored on the hard drive and are not sent to the Internet.
-The recorded data is only stored in memory and only exists for a few seconds, Not stored in any form of file, I will not collect, use, disclose, share and retain.
+The recorded data is only stored in memory and only exists for a few seconds,Not stored in any form of file, I will not collect, use, disclose, share and retain.
 • Content: Only you can see the recorded content, no one else can get the recorded content.

 If you have any questions, please contact us.